 It is recommended to use the latest releases of geckodriver, Firefox, and Selenium.
 Generally speaking, the more recent the Firefox release, the more compatibility- and conformance fixes you will get.
 Please see the geckodriver README for more information on the latest supported Firefoxen.

 As geckodriver and Marionette are in a pre-release state, you can track the implementation status on our status page.

-Note that you should be using Selenium 3.0 or later, which enables support for Marionette by default.
+Note that you must be using Selenium 3.3.1 or later.

 Before installing Selenium you may want to consider creating a virtual environment:

 virtualenv env_name source env_name/bin/activate